call900913/JS-modify-object/README.md

 # LISEZMOI

 Originally, I began writing this only to practice Vim.
-However, after a few days, I decided to publish it to NPM.
+However, after a few days, I decided to publish it to NPM:
 [https://www.npmjs.com/package/elba-palindrome-detector](https://www.npmjs.com/package/elba-palindrome-detector)

 Here I added the palindrome method to the JS String object so that you can call it like so: